User guideAI DetectionScanning repositories

 Secrets tab

-The Secrets tab identifies hardcoded API keys and credentials in your codebase.
-These should be moved to environment variables or a secrets manager to prevent accidental exposure.
+The Secrets tab finds hardcoded API keys and credentials in your code.
+Move these to environment variables or a secrets manager.

 The scanner detects common AI provider API key patterns: